Join me in cooking an authentic Austrian goulash! This recipe comes directly from a friend of mine who is a native Viennese.

 Ingredients

-• 2 tsp Goulash spices dried marjoram, crushed caraway, yellow lemon zest finely chopped; ratio about 1:1:1
+- 2 teaspoons goulash spices dried marjoram, crushed caraway, yellow lemon zest finely chopped; ratio about 1:1:1

 Instructions

-• Trim any tough bits from the beef, such as ligaments or excess fat.
-Cut the cleaned beef into pieces about 2 inches (5 cm) in size.
+- Prepare 2 pounds beef stew: Trim any tough bits from the beef, such as ligaments or excess fat.
+Cut the cleaned beef into 2-inch (5 cm) pieces.

-• In a heavy-bottomed saucepan, melt the lard over medium heat.
+- In a heavy-bottomed saucepan, melt 5 ounces pork lard over medium heat.
 Add the chopped onion and fry until golden brown, stirring frequently.
-The onions must not be too brown or burn; otherwise, the goulash will taste bitter.
+Be careful not to let the onions get too brown or burn, as this will make the goulash taste bitter.

-• Immediately add the chopped meat, goulash seasoning, crushed garlic, and about a teaspoon of salt.
-Stir until the meat cubes release their liquid.
-Let the liquid evaporate.
+- Immediately add the meat cubes, 2 teaspoons goulash spices, minced garlic, and 1 teaspoon salt.
+Stir until the meat cubes release their liquid, then let the liquid evaporate.

-• Add water so that the meat is about half submerged.
+- Add enough water to the saucepan so that the meat is about halfway submerged.

-• Cover the pot with a lid, but not entirely, leaving a small space where steam can escape.
+- Cover the saucepan with a lid, leaving a small space on the side for steam to escape.

-• Lower the heat so that the meat simmers slowly.
-Check regularly and always top up with water so that the meat is half covered with liquid.
-The meat must be stewed in its own juices, not boiled in water.
-In this way, the goulash acquires its brown, rich color, and plump consistency so appreciated in Viennese Inns and restaurants.
+- Lower the heat so the meat simmers slowly.
+Check regularly and top up with water as needed to keep the meat half covered with liquid.
+The meat should braise in its own juices, not boil in water.
+This method gives the goulash its rich brown color and tender consistency, a hallmark of Viennese inns and restaurants.

-• Slowly braise the meat until fully tender.
-Once the meat is tender to the core (it takes up to 3 hours), add as much water until the liquid covers it.
-Then let the whole thing simmer for another 10 minutes or so until you get a nice creamy juice.
+- Slowly braise the meat until it is fully tender, which can take up to 3 hours.
+Once the meat is tender to the core, add enough water to cover it completely.
+Let it simmer for another 10 minutes or so until you achieve a nice, creamy sauce.

 Notes